What Is Promethease? How To Use It To Understand Your Genome -- For The DNA Amateur

 Proteins can serve a structural function, or they can change other molecules by breaking them apart or putting them together.
 Following this genetic code, your cells create the protein machinery they need to function and survive.
 Each gene can have a genotype: a set of genetic variants you inherited from your parents.
 Your specific genotype can produce different versions of a protein, which can interact differently with the environment.
 DNA testing kits can conduct a DNA analysis and measure your genotype and a literature retrieval system like Promethease can curate a DNA report specific to the medical conditions related to your genotype.

-Humans have 46 of these chain-like molecules (chromosomes) in each cell that carry all your genes.
+Humans have 46 of chain-like molecules (chromosomes) in each cell that carry all your genes.
 In all, these chains contain around 3,000,000,000 nucleotides.
 However, because we are all descended from a common ancestor, we share about 99.9% of those nucleotides.
 Thus, between you and another person only 0.1% will not be shared, or around 3,000,000.
 These places are known as single-nucleotide polymorphisms, or “snips” (SNPs).
 These SNPs are commonly correlated to disease, wellness information, and are the basis of ‘health reports’ from DNA testing companies.
 Other companies can conduct whole genome sequencing, which can read all of your nucleotides and create a much larger DNA file.

 Unfortunately, even the best genetic testing companies test less than 1 million SNPs.
 For example, 23andMe tests somewhere close to 700,000 SNPs.
 That means there is a lot more variation in the genetic code to be researched.
 Further, it also means that your raw DNA data file is only a tiny fraction of your DNA.
 You could easily have mutations outside of these measured portions which may negatively affect your health or put you at increased risk for a particular condition.
 If any of the reports you find through sites like 23andMe and Promethease concern you, discuss it with a doctor or geneticist, who can analyze your medical history and family history to more accurately assess your risk.

 The Bottom Line...